VivaRado/VRD-Typography-Library/Lib/similarity_extractor/README.md

-SIMEX (Similarity Extractor)
+SMEX (Similarity Extractor)
 ===================

-SIMEX is used to create the EFO Groups Files.
+SMEX is used to create the EFO Groups Files.

  * EFO/groups/components.plist:
 	This file is used to componentize the UFO glyphs inside the EFO.